naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 This invariant encodes the legacy rule that implementation runs must not "die quietly" under Kilo Orchestrator:

-1. When running with `--kilocode` and Orchestrator is active, if an implementation attempt:
+1. When running with `--platform kilo` and Orchestrator is active, if an implementation attempt:
    - stalls or makes no forward progress;
    - fails repeatedly with non-fatal edit errors; or